Seattle: Sports

 Seattle has four major men's professional sports teams: the National Football League (NFL)'s Seattle Seahawks, Major League Baseball (MLB)'s Seattle Mariners, the National Hockey League (NHL)'s Seattle Kraken, and Major League Soccer (MLS)'s Seattle Sounders FC.
-Other professional sports teams include the Women's National Basketball Association (WNBA)'s Seattle Storm, the National Women's Soccer League's Seattle Reign FC; and Major League Rugby (MLR)'s Seattle Seawolves.
+Other professional sports teams include the Seattle Seawolves of Major League Rugby (MLR).
+Seattle is the only U.S. city to have teams in three professional women's leagues: the Seattle Storm of the Women's National Basketball Association; Seattle Reign FC in the National Women's Soccer League; and the Seattle Torrent in the Professional Women's Hockey League.

 Seattle's professional sports history began at the start of the 20th century with the PCHA's Seattle Metropolitans, which in 1917 became the first American hockey team to win the Stanley Cup.

 In 1969, Seattle was awarded a Major League Baseball franchise, the Seattle Pilots.
 Based at Sick's Stadium in Mount Baker, home to Seattle's former minor-league teams, the Pilots played in Seattle for one season before relocating to Milwaukee and becoming the Milwaukee Brewers.
 The city, alongside the county and state governments, sued the league and was offered a second expansion team, later named the Seattle Mariners, as settlement.

 The Mariners began play in 1977 at the multi-purpose Kingdome, where the team struggled for most of its time.
 Relative success in the mid-to-late 1990s saved the team from being relocated and allowed them to move to a purpose-built baseball stadium, T-Mobile Park (formerly Safeco Field), in 1999.
 As of 2025, the Mariners are the only modern Major League Baseball franchise to have never reached a World Series.
 They have only appeared in the MLB playoffs six times, the most recent in 2025 (where they came within one win of advancing to the World Series), but have had Hall of Fame players and candidates like Ken Griffey Jr., Randy Johnson, Ichiro Suzuki, and Alex Rodriguez.
 The team tied the all-time MLB single regular season wins record in 2001 with 116 wins.
 From 2001 to 2022, the Mariners failed to qualify for the playoffs—the then-longest active postseason drought in major North American sports, at 20 seasons.